vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sarasratīpājā-ridhimin Āśv. śu. invoke Sarasvati on Mūla

-nakṣatra, worship her every day and take leave of her on Sravana ( which is the 4th nakṣatra from Mūla), in all four days generally from Aśv. śu.
+nakṣatra, worship her every day and take leave of her on Śravaṇa ( which is the 4th nakṣatra from Mūla), in all four days generally from Aśv. śu.
 7th to 10th; VR 248–249, VKD 93 and 268-269; both provide that during these days

 one should not study nor teach nor write a book.
 Sarasvatisthāpanamon 9th tithi of Ăśv. su, Sarasvati is esta